 - 1. Includes an argument, which is for the most part sustained throughout. - 2.
 The essay adopts a clear structure and the points made are relevant to the topic under consideration throughout. - 3.
-The essay engages in detailed analysis, and demonstrates some knowledge of the relevant critical or historical context. - 4.
-The essay is written for the most part in correct English, with only very minor mistakes of grammar or spelling. - 5.
-The essay shows an adequate understanding of the given essay topic and its requirements.
+The essay engages in detailed analysis, and demonstrates some knowledge of the critical or historical context. - 4.
+The essay is written for the most part in correct English, with only very minor mistakes of grammar or spelling.